When Does Your Dog Need a Ramp?

 Smaller dog breeds, especially the breeds listed above, have a predisposition to developing IVDD.
 This is because of their genetic makeup and because their bodies carry a disproportionate amount of weight on a small frame.

 3. Senior and Arthritic Dogs

-Older dog’s joints, just like our own, have suffered a lot of wear and tear over the years, helping them to reach high areas with ease is a must to keeping them comfortable as they age.
+Older dog’s joints, just like our own, have suffered a lot of wear and tear over the years, helping them to reach high areas with ease is a must to keep them comfortable as they age.

 If your dog suffers from arthritis, jumping up and down will cause a lot of pain and will put unwanted strain on the back and joints.
 An arthritic dog’s quality of life will improve drastically with a dog ramp.

-Here are Some Common Injuries Caused by Jumping:
+Here Are Some Common Injuries Caused by Jumping: